philou/philou.github.com/_posts/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective.markdown

 {% include video id="83Ax7SNh2kg" provider="youtube" %}

-The conclusion was that the amount of work does not depend on how complex the task looks, but more on:
+The conclusion was that **the amount of work does not depend on how complex the task looks**, but more on:

-*   our **knowledge about the domain**
+*   our knowledge about the domain
-*   our **understanding of previous solutions**
+*   our understanding of previous solutions

 Any developer who has worked on legacy code knows that even simple features can take months to build.
 This is for two reasons: